HaileyStorm/HaileyStorm.github.io/mamba-chess/exploring-capabilities/index.md

 This more efficient representation allowed for longer games within the context size and more efficient training.

-## 3. d_Model Configuration Experiments and Scaling Analysis
+## 3. Model Configuration Experiments and Scaling Analysis

 In the course of developing the Mamba 50M model, a series of experiments were conducted to determine the optimal configuration of d_state, d_model, and layer count.
 These experiments were critical in understanding the architecture's performance and informed the development of three versions of the Mamba 50M model.